 Medical professionals agree that the plastic surgeon who performs the breast augmentation makes a significant difference in whether mothers can produce enough milk.
 Dr. Bruno will always ask whether women are breastfeeding currently or plan on it in the future.
 This can change the way he performs the procedure since certain incisions should not be made.
 He will also make sure enough breast tissue remains intact to boost the chances of having high milk production.

 Beverly Hills women can rest easy when they are considering having Dr. Bruno perform their breast augmentation.
 Dr. Bruno always keeps the patient’s best interests in mind and will ensure a full recovery.
 Two of the main factors for quality milk production when you’ve had a breast augmentation are the experience of the surgeon and how you care for your body afterward.
 Dr. Bruno will help you with both and be a valuable resource.

-If you’re considering breast augmentation surgery, but have any concerns at all, contact William Bruno Plastic Surgery at (310) 461-3855 to set up a free and friendly consultation today.
+If you’re considering breast augmentation surgery, but have any concerns at all, contact William Bruno Plastic Surgery to set up a friendly consultation today.